State COVID-19 Bulletins

 Many states have issued notices or bulletins that request or require accommodations for insureds during the COVID-19 crisis.
 WSIA has analyzed each of the statements from regulators and compiled a compliance chart of those states requesting or requiring a moratorium on cancellation and nonrenewal of policies, relaxation of premium due dates or refund of premiums.
 The chart indicates the parameters of the guidance, the applicability to surplus lines, whether the guidance is voluntary or mandatory and any additional guidance obtained from regulators or Stamping Offices.

-WSIA Compliance Chart on COVID-19 Moratoriums and Premium Refunds (updated June 3, 2020)
+WSIA Compliance Chart on COVID-19 Moratoriums and Premium Refunds (updated August 6, 2020)

 WSIA is also keeping a more comprehensive listing of those same notices and bulletins as well as any data calls, guidance on business interruption insurance, accommodations for regulatory requirements, and any other guidance relevant to surplus lines brokers, nonadmitted carriers or both.
-This is a summary of those statements compiled by WSIA as of June 3, 2020.
+This is a summary of those statements compiled by WSIA as of August 6, 2020.
 Learn more about WSIA policy positions on state and federal COVID-19-related legislative and regulatory advocacy here.

 The NAIC is issuing a two-part, COVID-19 Property/Casualty Data Call to admitted and non-admitted U.S. insurers regarding business interruption policies.
 A separate data call has been issued directly to alien insurers.
 Part 1, containing premium and exposure data, was issued on May 11 and is due June 1.
 Part 2, containing claims and loss data, is anticipated to be issued May 18 and is due monthly beginning on June 15.